BN-Pool: Bayesian Nonparametric Pooling for Graphs: Implementation details

-The function \texttt{rec\_loss} compute the reconstruction loss $\Lrec$.
-As shown in \eqref{eq:rec_loss}, the value of the loss corresponds to the Binary Cross-Entropy (BCE) loss computed between the adjacency matrix $\mA$ and the probability to have an edge for each node pairs.
+Listing \ref{lst:losses} shows the computation of the losses $\Lrec, \Lpi, \Lk$.
+The function \texttt{rec\_loss} computes the reconstruction loss $\Lrec$.
+As shown in \Eqref{eq:rec_loss}, the value of the loss corresponds to the Binary Cross-Entropy (BCE) loss computed between the adjacency matrix $\mA$ and the probability to have an edge for each node pair.
 Note that we use \texttt{BCE\_with\_logits} rather than applying the sigmoid function to each $\vpi_u^\top \tilde{\vmu} \vpi_v$.
-Since the number of edges is usually much less than the total number of possible edges, we assign different weights to the positive and negative classes to achieve balancing.
+Since the number of edges is usually much smaller than the total number of possible edges, we assign different weights to the positive and negative classes to achieve class balancing.
 The weights for the positive class are computed in line 10 and stored in the variable \texttt{balance\_weights}.

 The loss $\Lpi$ is equal to the KL divergence between the prior $p(\vpi_{ui}')$ and the variational posterior $q(\vpi_{ui}')$ for each node $u$ and a cluster $i$.
-Since all the distributions involved are Beta distributions, the KL divergence has a closed form and it is already implemented in PyTorch.
+Since all the distributions involved are Beta distributions, the KL divergence has a closed form, and it is already implemented in PyTorch.
 This loss is computed by the function \texttt{pi\_prior\_loss}.

-The last loss $\Lk$ is equal to the KL divergence between normal distributions since $q(\mK_{ij})$ and $p(\mK_{ij})$ are Gaussians for all clusters $i$ and $j$.
-Since we do not optimise the variance of the variational distribution, we can ignore all the terms that do not involve the variational parameters $\tilde{\vmu}$.
-Thus, we compute $\Lk$ as the means squared error between $\tilde{\vmu}$ and $\mu_\mK$ scaled by the variance prior $\sigma_\mK$.
+The last loss $\Lk$ is equal to the KL divergence between normal distributions since $q(\mK_{ij})$ and $p(\mK_{ij})$ are Gaussian distributions for all clusters $i$ and $j$.
+Since we do not optimize the variance of the variational distribution, we can ignore all the terms that do not involve the variational parameters $\tilde{\vmu}$.
+Thus, we compute $\Lk$ as the mean squared error between $\tilde{\vmu}$ and $\mu_\mK$ scaled by the variance prior $\sigma_\mK$.
 This loss is computed by the function \texttt{K\_prior\_loss}.